Surviving Acute Myeloid Leukemia: A Young Data Journalist’s Journey to Remission

 2023-10-29 04:00:00

 Data journalist and member of the research team of our Bureau of Investigation, Charles Mathieu fought a serious form of leukemia in 2023.
-Now in remission, he tells us about the ordeals he has gone through in recent months.
+Now in remission, he tells us regarding the ordeals he has gone through in recent months.

 I put my life on hold six months ago, at 25 years old.
 And I still don’t know when she will return to normal.
 Everything stopped on March 18.
 The diagnosis was clear: acute myeloid leukemia, one of the worst forms of this cancer, which mainly affects the elderly.